The Good Girl (2004 film): Plot

 The protagonist, Alexandra or simply "Alex" (performed by Claudia Claire), is smart and successful, but apparently prudish: a 'good girl' who often thinks about sex, but usually doesn't act upon it.
 Alex receives a phone call from her friend Julie, a more openly sexual character who tells Alex about her latest sexual conquest, her yoga instructor.
-Instead of being turned on by Julie's story, Alex is bored by it, and tired of being shy and missing out of sexual experiences she herself might have (had) if she had the courage, and challenges herself to be more sexually active and risqué.
+Instead of being turned on by Julie's story, Alex is bored by it, and tired of being shy and missing out of sexual experiences she herself might have (had) if she had the courage, challenges herself to be more sexually active and risqué.
 Alex then starts talking about various silly porn scenarios she might want to experience.
 One such scenario she often saw in porn films was the pizza delivery guy cliché, but she criticises the idea as unrealistic, reasoning pizza delivery boys usually aren't very attractive.

 Frustrated with Julie's bragging, and hungry, Alex orders a pizza while she takes a shower.
 When the doorbell rings, Alex exits the shower with just a towel wrapped around her body and opens the door to find an unexpectedly attractive pizza delivery man (played by Lucas Foz).
 Alex tells the viewer: 'He is not a normal pizza guy.
 He is gorgeous.'
 She lets him inside her studio while clumsily looking for money to pay him; when she finds some, she pays him for the pizza, and he leaves, somewhat puzzled by Alex's odd behaviour.
 Closing the door behind him, Alex leans back against it and slowly sinks to the floor as she feels bad for once again failing to seize the opportunity to do something adventurous.
 Seconds later, the pizza deliverer rings Alex's doorbell again because he forgot his helmet.
 This time she doesn't just think, but decides to act upon her sexual desire.
 She opens the door, jumps at the delivery guy and hugs him, imagining he returned for her, but the confused man says softly: 'Sorry, I forgot my helmet', and he goes to pick it up.
 Then they stare at each other, confused about what just happened and unsure what to do next.